unicef-drp/GeoSight-OS-Documentation/src/user/guide/related-tables.md

 5. Verify the data is valid and click Apply.

+## Visualizing Point Data from Related Tables

+Related tables can also include latitude and longitude (x & y) data that users can visualize as indicators.
+These related tables can be imported and added as indicator layers are normally imported.

+To configure these point layers, users can determine the configuration of the dataset by adding **Related Tables** as an **Indicator Layer** (see above).

 ## Manipulating Splicers as Indicator Layers

 To create multi-Indicator layers, navigate to the Indicator Layer tab under project managemnt